-Has the student ev er been expelled fr rom any school, in or out of the State of Florida?
-YES NO 🗆 If your answer to of expelled. uestion I is "YES", please list each and every instance for which the student was being formally cl Please state whether the student has ever been arrested where the arrest resulted in the being formally charged.
-If your answer is "YES", please list each and every arrest resulted in a formal charge.
-Please state whether the student has ever been involved as a party in a case before th Justice System?
-If so, state each action taken by the Juvenile Justice System which invisudent. any corresponding referrals to mental health services relate d 3.
-If yes, please list them. tudent's Name ID.# thnic fispanic(Y/N) 100 miles (100 miles (ce: White Black Asian American Indian Native Pacific Islander Parent's/C Suardian's Name ignature (Parent/Guard ian) ignature (Student) Date Signed EM-5740E Rev (07-19)
+1) Has the student ev er been expelled fr om any school, in or out of the State of Florida?

+YES 🗖 NO 🗖

+If your answer to quexpelled. nestion 1 is "YES", please list each and every i nstance for which the student wa

+, arged.
+If your an the arrest resulted in the stud ist each and every arrest wh

+whether the student has ever been involved as a party in a case before the Juvenile m?
+If so, state each action taken by the Juvenile Justice System which involved the

+any corresponding referr 3.
+If yes, please list them als to mental health services re

+Student's Name ID. #

+Etheric ise Print)

+Ethnic Hispanic(Y/N) (Check all Rac that apply) ee: White Black American Indian

+Date of Birth Parent's/G uardian's Name

+Address

+Signature (Parent/Guardi an)

+Signature (Student) Date Signed

+, FM-5740E Rev. (07-

-APPENDIX D - Discrimination/Harassment Poster
+APPENDIX D - Discrimination/Harassment Poster and Policy

-THE SCHOOL BOARD OF MIAMI-DADE COUNTY, FLORIDA

-ADHERES TO A POLICY OF NONDISCRIMINATION IN THE EDUCATIONAL AND WORK ENVIRONMENT
+THE SCHOOL BOARD OF MIAMI-DADE COUNTY, FLORIDA ADHERES TO A POLICY OF NONDISCRIMINATION IN THE EDUCATIONAL AND WORK ENVIRONMENT